How to Open an Adult Guardianship Case

 The adult over whom you are asking to be the guardian is normally required to attend the court hearing with you.
 The doctor can excuse the person's attendance in the form above.

-You can pay by cash, money order, or most major credit/debit cards.
+- Guardian over the esatate: $5 fee if the assets are more than $2500, payable by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.

 You can file your papers one of three ways: